How to buy Metals X shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Metals X Limited is a copper business based in Australia.
-Metals X shares (MLX) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Metals X has a trailing 12-month revenue of around $143.4 million..
+Metals X shares (MLX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Metals X has a trailing 12-month revenue of around $155.5 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Metals X